 One of Mexico City’s most popular neighborhoods with visitors is the hip and cultural Roma Norte area.
 Centered around the expansive and green Avenida Álvaro Obregón, this neighborhood is home to some of the best places to eat in Mexico City — including everything from high-end restaurants to taco stalls.

 It features some of the best bars in town, and on weekends is the place where Mexico City’s young professionals go to relax.
 If I had to pick one neighborhood to stay in Mexico City, I’d pick here as it’s probably the most centrally located neighborhood in Mexico City, plus it’s always busy even at night.

 If you’re a fan of New York City’s West Village, you’ll love meandering down the leafy tree-lined streets of the Condesa neighborhood.
 Even if you’re not staying here, it’s a great place to come for a walk (try the beautiful Parque Mexico) or to try the brunch offerings at one of Condesa’s many cafes (my personal favorite: Que Seria de Mi).

 👉 Need a place to stay?
 Search hotels in Condesa on Booking.com here.

 A popular upscale neighborhood just north of Chapultepec Park, Polanco was the neighborhood I stayed in on my most recent visit to Mexico City.
-I think it’s perfect to spend your nights if you’re coming for longer stays, as its definitely a quieter part of town.
+I think it’s perfect to spend your nights if you’re coming for longer stays, as its definitely a quieter part of town, plus its home to some of the best luxury hotels in Mexico City.
 It’s also home to excellent restaurants, places to shop, and several museums like the Soumaya Museum.

 👉 Need a place to stay?
 Search hotels in Polanco on Booking.com here.